catalyst-team/catalyst/docs/faq/tpu.rst

 ==============================================================================
 Catalyst support TPU backend for your deep learning experiments.

-To use TPU support you firstly need to install it with,
+Fist of all, to use TPU backend you need to install it with,

 .. code-block:: bash